 If lots of people disagree, it’s a great time to ask someone who disagrees to jump in and respectfully offer a different viewpoint.

 If half the class agrees and the other half disagrees, then we’re in business!
-Here’s a contentious idea that’s worth exploring.
+Here’s an idea that’s worth exploring more.

 **Helpful Tip** Here are a few ways you can encourage students to use notes:

 - Quiet students that don’t yet feel comfortable speaking out loud can use the notes section to leave their thoughts for you and the class to see.

 - Students on the “outer circle” of a Fishbowl can leave notes and feedback as the students in the “inner circle” participate in the discussion.

 - Ask one or two students to be Scribes or Note Takers and use the note feature to jot down the main ideas in the conversation.